kx1t/planefence/README.md

 cd planefence
 ```

-Note -- currently, PlaneFence v3.0 is on a separate branch.
+Note -- currently, PlaneFence v3.0 is on a separate branch called `dev`.
 In order to make sure you are installing the software from this branch, please issue the following commands:
 ```
 git fetch --all
-git checkout planefence-v3
+git checkout dev
 ```
 ### Make a planefence directory in your existing HTML directory
 Under normal circumstances, your FlightAware or dump1090 maps are rendered in this directory: